NancyHal/Nancy.Hal/how_to_build.md

 How to build Nancy.Serialization.JsonNet
 ========================================

-*NOTE* These instructions are *only* for building with Rake - if you just want to build Nancy manually you can do so just by loading the solution into Visual Studio and pressing build :-)
+*NOTE* These instructions are *only* for building with Rake - if you just want to build Nancy.Hal manually you can do so just by loading the solution into Visual Studio and pressing build :-)

 Prerequisites
 -------------